-A disturbing video has surfaced of a woman doing the unthinkable to her dog on the subway
+Disturbing Video Surfaced of a Woman Doing the Unthinkable to Her Dog on the Subway

 RELATED: Two men tossed eight puppies out of a moving truck in a sickening display of cruelty

 In the video’s description, the uploader wrote that the “whole train stopped” as somebody went to fetch an official.
 Three workers reportedly showed up and escorted her off the train.
-The video has been viewed almost 30,000 times since it was uploaded Friday.
+Police were called and the dog was taken away; however as the police initially had no grounds to take the animal, it was returned.